basho/basho_docs/content/riak/kv/3.0.3/using/cluster-operations/active-anti-entropy.md

   | `Mean` | The mean number of keys repaired during all key exchanges since the last node restart
   | `Max` | The maximum number of keys repaired during all key exchanges since the last node restart

-All AAE status information obtainable using the `riak-admin aae-status` command is stored in-memory and is reset when a node is restarted with the exception of hash tree build information, which is persisted on disk (because hash trees themselves are persisted on disk).
+All AAE status information obtainable using the `riak admin aae-status` command is stored in-memory and is reset when a node is restarted with the exception of hash tree build information, which is persisted on disk (because hash trees themselves are persisted on disk).